mythridium/music/README.md

 +5% Music GP
 +10% Magic Maximum Hit

-### Level Cap Increase Tokens

-Defeating Undead Graveyard, Air God Dungeon and Lava Lake Dungeon will grant an ancient token which when consumed will add Level Cap Increases.

-These tokens are a one time reward from these dungeons and effectively act as 3 additional dungeon completions.
-This is to offset the additional increases required for another skill being added.
-You can choose to use the tokens at any time you want after being earned.

 ## Settings

 You are able to set the base bard hire cost for each tier.
 Value must be between 100 and 999B.